Seagate/propeller/doc/coding-style.md

 	if (condition) do_this;
 	  do_something_everytime;

 Don't put multiple assignments on a single line either.
-Kernel coding style is super simple.
+Software coding style is super simple.
 Avoid tricky expressions.

 Outside of comments, documentation and except in Kconfig, spaces are never